 Sound environmental, social and governance (ESG) practices remain an area of focus for the Board and Management.
 Macquarie continued business activities that support the transition to a lower-carbon economy, and we have continued to embed ESG risk management across the organisation.
-The ESG section of this Annual Report provide further details on our approach.
+The ESG section of this Annual Report and the Macquarie website provide further details on our approach.